How to

 Refrigerator

-This is the model everybody knows: the most affordable, durable and energy efficient!
-This fridge has a freezer – an interior compartment or with a separate door –, on top of the refrigeration section (no kidding!), resulting in a spacious fridge interior.
-Note that, in the standard version of 30'' wide, this model requires the greatest front clearance for opening the doors.
+The most popular model: affordable, durable and energy efficient!
+This fridge has a freezer – an interior compartment or with a separate door – on top of the refrigeration section, resulting in a spacious fridge interior.
+In the standard version of 30'' wide, it requires significant front clearance for opening the doors.

 Capacity: from 6.3 CU FT to 21.2 CU FT